LondonBiofoundry/basicsynbio/README.md

 assembly.return_file(handle="hello_world_assembly.gb")
 ```

-or if necessary a Biopython SeqRecord created:
+or if necessary a BASIC part returned as above, or even a Biopython SeqRecord:

 ```python
 seqrec = assembly.return_seqrec(id="assembly")
 ```

-The `export_to_file()` function exports several objects to the same file:
+Many of these objects can be exported to the same file using the `export_to_file()` function:

 ```python
 bsb.export_to_file(